5 Ways You’re Feeding Your Garden Birds Wrong

 Just as with your pet dog or cat, it is crucial that your garden birds get proper nutrition in their diet to ensure they make it through the winter and can continue to lay eggs.
 Birds that are lacking in sufficient nutrition can suffer detrimental health problems.
 Be certain that what you are feeding them includes calcium, protein; energy-rich foods and plenty of vitamins to ensure both garden birds and chicks have a fighting chance.

 Ideally, you want to mimic what they would typically eat in the wild if resources weren’t so competitively sought after!
-There are foods you can buy on the market that will fulfill all of the nutritional requirements of the birds, such as this nutritional bird food.
+There are foods you can buy on the market that will fulfill all of the nutritional requirements of the birds, such as nutritional bird food.

 You Don’t Protect Your Bird Seed